 The picks below are the spots where all three align.

-Last updated: 1:35 PM (MT) – Lines and injury news current as of that time.
+Last updated: 4:08 PM (MT).
+Lines and injury news current as of this time.

 Follow us @CleatzData for live updates each day of the NBA season